abstract-coder/abstract-coder.github.io/LANGUAGE-GUIDE.md

 if the number 3 is larger than the number 2 print yes. if it is not print no.
 ```

+Different syntax is easy to understand for humans, but not so easy for a computer!
+Computers need predictable syntax within a code in order to understand it.
 So in an abstract coding language, it should be possible to write code in different ways while still having the same meaning.

-> Such a language should be capable of understanding a phrase with certain words missing and/or a different word order.
-The most important words, however must be present ('if' or 'print')
+> An abstract programming language should be capable of understanding a phrase with certain words missing and/or a different word order.
+The most important words, however must be present (like 'if' or 'print')

 # What is PUZZLE?

-TBD
+The PUZZLE project is a programming language, that works with customizable textual components that abstract specific problems.

+> It's an abstract programming language

+The whole language is based on an extendable, dynamic configuration, making it easy to build custom syntax.
+In this configuration, single identifiers (words) can be defined, dynamically combined and connected.
+Each word or phrase (a combination of words, either in a specific order or not) can be mapped to the execution of a more complex functionality, written in JavaScript.